Computer Science and Philosophy

 My college, Balliol, is one of nine colleges who are admitting students for the Computer Science & Philosophy course, and one of thirteen who admit for Computer Science.
 We already have lots of experience with science/philosophy joint courses: in Physics & Philosophy and Maths & Philosophy, courses whose structure is closely related to the CS & P course, we have a larger student body than any college in Oxford.
 We also have long-established strengths in Computer Science, in Maths and in Philosophy more broadly.
 I hope that Balliol succeeds in creating a genuinely integrated atmosphere for courses like CS & P, where the two parts of the degree course are each taught by people who understand and are sympathetic to the other half, and where you find it easy to get into interesting and helpful academic discussions with P&P students, physicists and philosophers in your and other years.
 To find out more about Balliol, see here.

 Official details about the application process can be found here.
-Since the course is so new (the first round of admissions hasn't yet happened, at time of writing), I don't have anything to add to them - except to stress that the admissions process operates a robust system for second-interviewing all shortlisted candidates, and for sharing information about candidates' relative strengths across all colleges.
+The admissions process operates a robust system for second-interviewing all shortlisted candidates, and for sharing information about candidates' relative strengths across all colleges.
 This means that your choice of college should have no effect on your chances of success.